 As a follow up to the results from the 2018 drill program, the Company engaged Computational Geosciences Inc to implement machine learning technologies to assist in the targeting of high-grade gold mineralization at the Committee Bay project.
 The machine learning targeting processed the vast amount of historic and modern surface geochemical, geological, geophysical and drill data across the project to derive non-biased correlations within the dataset.
-The machine learning results, as press released February 19, 2019, include the following highlights:
+The machine learning results, as press released February 19, 2019, generated a total of twelve new targets which included two targets overlapping with Auryn's geologist derived targets adjacent to the Aivig and Kalulik discoveries.